Executing an effective customer data platform (CDP) request for proposal (RFP) process ensures that you select the right CDP for your organization.

 Evaluate and Follow Up to Select a CDP Vendor of Choice

-After demos are over, evaluate each vendor against your scoring criteria to determine your top two or three choices.
-If a decision is still unclear, consider scheduling additional interview rounds to tie up any loose ends.
+After proof of concept demos are over, evaluate each vendor against your scoring criteria to determine your top two or three choices.
+If a decision remains unclear, consider scheduling additional interview rounds to address any outstanding issues.

 “The best way to ensure that your team is making the best decision is to hold a follow-up session after the demo,” Ramirez said.
 “In this meeting, you can discuss the pros and cons of each option and ultimately make a decision.”